wattzhikang/timeline-generator/README.md

 ## Status

 Basic biographical Gantt charts are now supported.
 Line charts and stacked area charts now supported.
 Basic timelines are now supported.
-All other features are in progress.
+NOTE: only one file per feature is supported.
+This will change in the future.
 ## Input file format

 Currently this program only supports data files in CSV (comma-separated values) format, although there are plans to add the ability to read data from Excel and OpenDocument spreadsheets, and even JSON.